Resin Tips, Guidance & Troubleshooting

 Once your resin is mixed pour onto the surface as soon as possible.
-If working on a panel, and just clear, pour most of it in the center and a slight line around all the edges, about 1/4” in.
-The majority in the centre should cover about 65% of the panel.
+If working on a panel, and just clear epoxy, pour most of it in the center and a thin line around all the edges, about 1/4” in.
+The majority in the centre should cover about 65% to 85% of the panel.
 This is enough to spread over the entire surface (unless there are porous areas).

 Using a gloved (nitrile only) hand, or spreading trowel or other tool, pull the resin out to the edges, and all around.
 Resin has a surface tension and it will stop where it is pulled as long as too much resin has not been poured.
-Thicker resins (like ArtWorks Resin ) will not run over the sides as easily as the thinner resins (like Liquid Diamonds ).
+Thicker resins will not run over the sides as easily as the thinner resins .

 If enough resin has not been made and you need more, there may be clouding or a ridge where the two meet.
 If this occurs, use your hand in a nitrile glove and attempt to mix the resin more completely on the surface.
-The resin may need to be warmed with a torch if it has already passed initial curing time (30-50 minutes dependent on resin).
+The resin may need to be warmed with a torch if it has already passed a certain phase (30-50 minutes dependent on resin).

 Any item getting a layer of resin, should be very clean and dry.
 If your surface is very shiny/polished, it may require a light sanding to get a better bond.
-Some manufacturers recommend sanding in between layers if more than 24 hours passed between layers, however I have never done that (with either ArtWorks Resin or Liquid Diamonds or other resins I’ve used), and never had any delaminating occur.
+Some manufacturers recommend sanding in between layers if more than 24 hours passed between layers, however I have never done that with resins I’ve used), and never had any delaminating occur.
 It is very important surface is cleaned of any oils from fingers or other contaminants that could affect final finish & cure.

 If you are top coating your acrylic painting with any epoxy resin, it is important to allow your acrylic art layer to cure completely before coating with resin.
 Many acrylic art pieces with only a thin coat can take up to a full week to cure, many other pieces with thicker or textured paint layers, or medium or heavy body of acrylics, and especially acrylic pours, can take over 2 - 3 weeks to cure all the way through.
 Dry to the touch, does not necessarily mean it's cured all the way through.
 If any resin is applied before acrylics are completely cured all the way through, the moisture from the uncured acrylic will effect the curing of the resin negatively, and a nice topcoat will not be achievable.
 The same applies to anything being used prior to resin topcoat, everything must be fully dried and have zero moisture content.